coffeemug/gpm/README.md

-p
+gpm
 =

-A priority queue for github issues
+A nicer way to query github issues for my pm work